Venezuela: Weather Overview

 Venezuela, sitting just above the equator in South America, has a diverse range of climates.
 While the whole country is within the tropical climate zone, great topographical variation dictates great regional variation in climate, largely based on elevation.
-Generally it is very hot but while you will find lush rainforest and sun drenched beach fronts, Venezuela also has snow-capped mountains.
-The country has a wet season from May till November and a dry season from December till April, but the length and intensity of the wet season varies with location.
+Generally, it is very hot but while you will find lush rainforest and sun-drenched beach fronts, Venezuela also has snow-capped mountains.
+The country has a wet season from May till November and a dry season from December till April, but the length and intensity of the wet season vary with location.
 Southerly regions generally receive much higher levels of rain than the more northerly regions.

 Venezuelaâs north border is with the Caribbean Sea and it has a number of islands just off the coast.
 The Carribean Islands, including Isla Margarita and the Los Roques archipelago, and coastal regions of Venezuela enjoy an arid tropical climate.
 High temperatures and high humidity exist year round.
 Rainfall provides some seasonal variation, but not a great deal.
 The rainy season does not see a dramatic increase in rain.
 Storms increase in frequency but are very short.
 The temperature stays around 30°C year round, with sticky nighttime lows in the mid-20s.
 The area is just south of the hurricane belt and does not receive direct hits, though can experience severe storms when one of these tropical cyclones passes nearby.
 Northeast trade winds help to temper the heat a little, but nothing can really make 30°C heat and high humidity easy to acclimatise to.
 The wind direction means that northeast facing areas and regions receive more rain than southwest areas.
 The region receives much less rain than might be expected for a tropical region; nearby Aruba and St Lucia are much wetter.
 This is due to the long mountainous terrain stretching along Venezuelaâs coastline which attracts and blocks humid air, depriving northerly regions of precipitation.